 Written Off: Mental Health Stigma and the Loss of Human Potential by Philip T. Yanos wasn’t available from the local public library, so I got a copy from my alma mater university library.
 That difference in availability gives some indication of the nature of the book.
-I didn’t find it overly textbookish, but at the same time it’s not a light and fast read.
+I didn’t think it was overly textbookish, but at the same time, it’s not a light and fast read.

 I read parts of the book while my concentration was quite poor, and the layout was actually pretty conducive to reading the section overviews closely and then skimming the more detailed subsections.
 It’s pretty information-dense, so to read it without any skimming would require some commitment.
 However, there was a lot of valuable information, so I’ll try to cover the key points here.

-The author explains that unusual behaviour may initially lead others to label the behaviour, but the label is then applied to the entire person.
+The author explains that unusual behaviour may initially lead to labelling of the behaviour, but the label is then applied to the entire person.
 The label of mental illness is linked to certain assumptions, and those are applied when someone is labelled as mentally ill.
 All future behaviours are viewed in the context of the label; as a result, behaviours and then the person themselves will be “written off”.
 It’s a huge leap in logic, yet one that happens so automatically.

 According to the book, emphasizing diagnostic labels and the biological basis for illness can actually increase stigma.
-The problem is, characteristics of mental illness are assumed to be inherent to the individual and immutable.
-I find this so interesting, because intuitively likening mental illness to physical illness this way seems like a good thing.
+The problem is, people assume that characteristics of mental illness are inherent in the individual and immutable.
+I find this so interesting, because, intuitively, likening mental illness to physical illness this way seems like a good thing.

 This idea of an inherent, fundamental flaw also shows up in the law.
 The book points out that, in many locations, parents with a history of mental illness can be stripped of custody rights to their biological children.
 This is based solely on the assumption that having a mental illness makes someone unqualified to be a parent.
 New York State is one example, which surprised me, given that it seems like a fairly progressive state.